edcuba/ebola-cellular-automata/README.md

-# ims
+# Modelling Ebola virus dynamics using cellular automata
-Modelling Ebola virus dynamics using cellular automata
+ BUT FIT Modelling and Simulation course project 2017.